huseyinyilmaz/django-numerics/doc/source/index.rst

 DJANGO_NUMERICS_SALT (Mandatory)
 -----------------------------------------

 Salt is used in creating md5 of the endpoint names.
-It is also usefull to have project specific urls if you are using basic serializer.
+It is also usefull to have project specific urls, if you are using basic serializer.

 DJANGO_NUMERICS_SECRET_KEY (Mandatory for crypto serializer)
 ------------------------------------------------------------

 Hexedecimal value that will be used by crypto serializer.
 To generate a unique value. remove this setting and run the project.
 Generated error log will have uniquely generated SECRET_KEY.
 You should be seeing following log message.
-Notice the unique key value at the end of log message:
+Notice the unique key at the end of log message:

  .. code-block:: text